DataDog/datadog-agent/docs/agent/hostname-resolution.md

 - Upgrading from Agent v5 to Agent v6 (a future version which uses the fqdn by default): you don’t need to take any action.

-- If you wish to keep the current behavior of Agent v6 for now, set hostname_fqdn to false so that the hostname doesn't change in a future version.
-We recommend you switch hostname_fqdn to true whenever possible.
+- If you wish to ensure the current default behavior of Agent v6 is preserved when you upgrade the Agent in the future, set `hostname_fqdn` to `false`.
+That said, we recommend you switch `hostname_fqdn` to `true` whenever possible.

 ## Windows